Women of the Dream Founder & CEO

 Leslie resumed working in New Jersey, this time at New Jersey Primary Care Association in Hamilton, NJ.
 NJPCA is the membership organization for the state’s network of community health centers that serve poor and other underserved communities.
 For close to ten years, Leslie was Director of Community Relations where she provided strategic direction and hands-on assistance to the network of community-based health centers in the areas of outreach, eligibility enrollment processes, and behavioral health care.

 In 2007, Leslie released her first book entitled, “How Ya Like Me Now!” which is an inspirational autobiography that provides vivid snapshots into her life’s journey as a child growing up in public housing in Long Branch, NJ.
 Leslie has used the book as a platform to inspire and motivate young people.

-Leslie launched Women of the Dream in 2012 in partnership with Campbell Soup Company under the leadership of then President and CEO Denise Morrison.
-Leslie convened 32 Black women graduates of Simmons College, a private women’s college in Boston and her alma mater, for a focus group that involved guided discussions on where they began in life, their experiences at a women’s college during the Civil Rights movement, their personal and career challenges and successes, and how their stories can be used to guide a new generation of girls of color.
+Leslie launched Women of the Dream in 2012 in partnership with Campbell Soup Company under the leadership of then-President and CEO Denise Morrison.
+Leslie convened 32 Black women graduates of Simmons University, a private women’s college in Boston and her alma mater, for a focus group that involved guided discussions on where they began in life, their experiences at a women’s college during the Civil Rights movement, their personal and career challenges and successes, and how their stories can be used to guide a new generation of girls of color.
 Two years later, in June 2014, Women of the Dream joined the cadre of nonprofit organizations dedicated to improving the lives of girls and young women in underserved areas.